brianrsavage/iop-4xx/README.md

 	added bootstrap to the index.html
 	added a DOM injection of the progress bar in the app.js created the displayPB function in the app.js

+iop version 402.0

+	added style.css and linked in index.html
+	added login form function and call after progress bar is completed added minimal validateLogin function to check for blank strings